Understand COBRA, who must provide it and an employer's COBRA duties.

 Complying with state COBRA-like laws

 Individual states may also have COBRA-like laws concerning the continuation of benefits.
 Some of them cover all employers, including small employers, so you might be subject to a state law even if you are exempt from federal law.
 The laws are complex and differ from state to state.
-To find out more about your state's laws regarding continuation of coverage, contact your state labor agency or your attorney.
+To find out more about your state's laws regarding continuation of coverage, contact your state labor department or your attorney.

 When researching your obligation under state law, be sure to inquire about the following: